Alexander-Kahanek/Alexander-Kahanek.github.io/project/index.md

 ### Group - Texas Accidents EDA
 **CURRENTLY IN PROGRESS**

-  * This project is a group Exploratory Data Analysis, that is currrently being worked on for one of my classes.
+  * This project is a team based Exploratory Data Analysis.
+   + Focused on attempting to find patterns in accidents across texas, focusing on weekend traffic vs. weekday traffic
+   + Also focused on creating an interactive map to help visualize traffic accident patterns.

 &nbsp; &nbsp; [![button](button.png)](accidents.html)